- The Prevent All Cigarette Trafficking (PACT) Act is a US law that prohibits the use of the US Postal Service (USPS) to

 Plus, you won't need to create an account with the courier or reach any order minimums.
 Just create your shipment in our easy-to-use dashboard, print the label, and you’re set.
 And you’ll save up to 70% off all rates with our pre-negotiated discounted rates.

-Easyship also integrates with top eCommerce platforms like Shopify and Magento, as well as marketplaces like Amazon and eBay.
-In just a single click, you can sync all your products and orders into Easyship.
+Easyship also integrates with top eCommerce platforms like Shopify and Magento and marketplaces like Amazon and eBay.
+With just a single click, you can sync all your products and orders into Easyship.

 This allows you to manage all your shipping activity in one seamless flow.
-It takes only a couple minutes to link your online store with Easyship – and then it's back to business as usual, without any PACT hassles.
+It takes only a couple of minutes to link your online store with Easyship – and then it's back to business as usual, without any PACT hassles.